spapas/pdf-sign-check/README.md

 One thing that may seem strange to people not familiar with digital signatures are steps 2-3-4: Why the user needs  to download the PDF document, sign it externally and re-upload it so it could be checked?
 Unfortunately signing PDF documents is possible only through client-side application (Adobe Acrobat, JSignPDF, custom client side apps etc) the whole download pdf - sign it - re-upload it is necessary.

+## Installation

+This is a spring boot application thus you should follow the instructions of the spring boott project: https://docs.spring.io/spring-boot/docs/current/reference/html/deployment.html.
+The app doesn't have any external dependencies like databases etc, you just upload the PDF and get the response, nothing is saved or triggered.